CraftTweaker/CraftTweaker-Documentation/docs/mods/Create/Pressing.md

 #### Remove Recipes

-The follow script will remove all Pressing recipes that output Paper.
+The following script will remove all Pressing recipes that output Paper.

 ```zenscript
 // <recipetype:create:pressing>.removeRecipe(IItemStack output)